Gov't Mule: Death of Allen Woody

 At the "One for Woody" performance and subsequently at other shows, Haynes began appearing with the Allman Brothers Band again.
-With Dickey Betts' departure from the Allmans, Haynes came back full-time to the band at the beginning of 2001 and has continued splitting his time between the Allman Brothers, Gov't Mule and for a period Phil Lesh and Friends and other re-formed Grateful Dead bands.
+With Dickey Betts' departure from the Allmans, Haynes came back full-time to the band at the beginning of 2001 and would continue splitting his time between the Allman Brothers, Gov't Mule, and, for a period, Phil Lesh and Friends and other re-formed Grateful Dead bands until the Allman Brothers disbanded for the final time in 2014.

 The next year, Barbiero, Haynes and Abts began to record a tribute album. using some of Woody's favorite bass players.
 These sessions resulted in two CDs The Deep End, Volume 1 (2001) and The Deep End, Volume 2 (2002).
 A documentary of the recording sessions was also made by Phish bassist Mike Gordon called Rising Low.
 Bass contributions to the CDs came from Jack Bruce, formerly of Cream, John Entwistle of the Who, Mike Watt of Minutemen, Les Claypool of Primus, Flea of the Red Hot Chili Peppers, Chris Squire of Yes and Stefan Lessard of Dave Matthews Band among others.

 A revolving door of keyboardists and bassists were used to fulfill touring engagements in support of the Deep End recordings.
 Keyboardists included Chuck Leavell, Rob Barraco, Page McConnell and Danny Louis.
-Bassists included, among others, Dave Schools of Widespread Panic, Oteil Burbridge who already had filled Woody's former place in the Allman Brothers, Les Claypool of Primus, Victor Wooten of the Flecktones, George Porter Jr. of the Meters, Jason Newsted (formerly of Metallica), Greg Rzab formerly of the Black Crowes and the Buddy Guy Band, and Andy Hess, also formerly of the Black Crowes.
+Bassists included, among others, Dave Schools of Widespread Panic, Oteil Burbridge who already had filled Woody's former place in the Allman Brothers, Les Claypool of Primus, Victor Wooten of the Flecktones, George Porter Jr. of the Meters, former Metallica bassist Jason Newsted, ex-Black Crowes member and Buddy Guy sideman Greg Rzab, and Andy Hess, also formerly of the Black Crowes.
 Louis and Hess were eventually named as permanent members of Gov't Mule.

-2004–2008
+Beginnings of the Quartet

 The first CD with Louis and Hess, Deja Voodoo, was released in September 2004.
 The album won the Jammy award for Best Album and was the last studio album involving Michael Barbiero as producer and engineer.
 Additional material from those sessions was released in 2005 as Mo' Voodoo.
-The new lineup's second full release, High & Mighty, was released on August 22, 2006, and it was followed in 2007 by a dub/reggae album called Mighty High - including versions of covers and original songs with special guest appearances by Michael Franti, Toots Hibbert, and Willi Williams.
+The new lineup's second full release, High & Mighty, was released on August 22, 2006, and it was followed in 2007 by a dub/reggae album called Mighty High – including versions of covers and original songs with special guest appearances by Michael Franti, Toots Hibbert, and Willi Williams.

-Gov't Mule continues to tour extensively and has become a staple act at many music festivals including Bonnaroo, Wakarusa, Mountain Jam, Vegoose, All Good, and their annual New Orleans Jazzfest night show (where they filmed and recorded the last show of the Deepest End tours, with 17 guest musicians in a six-hour show).
+Gov't Mule appeared at music festivals, including Bonnaroo, Wakarusa, Mountain Jam, Vegoose, All Good, and their annual New Orleans Jazzfest night show, where they filmed and recorded the last show of the Deepest End tours, with 17 guest musicians in a six-hour show.